mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 }
 ```

-By default, it uses the `Primary` (or `Identity`) field as the qualifiers.
-You can also use the other fields.
+By default, it uses the primary or identity field as the qualifier, but you can also use the other fields like below.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))